colindean/wilkinsburg_pittsburgh_merger_analysis/README.md

 The graphs are quite simple math but I've chosen the ranges based on some heuristics:

-* The range for property value is based on June 2021 county assessment data from WPRDC for the whole municipality, but residences only.
+* The range for property value is based on March 2022 county assessment data from WPRDC for the whole municipality, but residences only.
-  * The mean assessed value is around $48,000 in the standard deviation is about $50,000.
-I chose zero as the starting point for the benefit of renters and a little more than three standard deviations above the mean, approximately $200,000, as the max for that axis.
+  * The mean assessed value is around $48,000 in the standard deviation is about $52,500.
+I chose zero as the starting point for the benefit of renters and a little more than three standard deviations above the mean, approximately $220,000, as the max for that axis.
 * For earned income taxes, I chose $15,000 as approximately full-time minimum wage and $300,000 as a two-income, highly-skilled professional household.
 I don't know where I can get better data on incomes so if you have a suggestion I'm all ears.
-  * Noted on the graphs are the median income and 65% mark according to the US Census Bureau.
+  * Noted on the graphs are the median income and 62% mark according to the US Census Bureau.

 It's important to note that _renters_ aren't well represented on the graphs because their property taxes are zero: they do not pay property tax directly.